30350n/inventree_part_import/README.md

 ## Goal

-The goal of this project is to not exist anymore in it's current form.
+The end goal of this project is to not exist anymore in it's current form.
 Ideally everything the CLI tool does would be directly available from the InvenTree web interface.
 This will most likely be done by implementing plugins which offer the required functionality for each supplier.

 ## Credits

 - [InvenTree](https://inventree.org/) ([@SchrodingersGat](https://github.com/SchrodingersGat) and [@matmair](https://github.com/matmair))
-  This project wouldn't exist without their brilliant work on creating the awesome open-source inventory managment solution.
+  This project wouldn't exist without their brilliant work on creating the awesome open-source inventory management solution.

 - [Ki-nTree](https://github.com/sparkmicro/Ki-nTree) ([@eeintech](https://github.com/eeintech))
   This project is inspired by Ki-nTree and aims to fix most of the issues I've had with it.